Online Sports Betting in New Jersey

 - Deposit bonuses

 Free bets are the most common ones, while risk-free bets and deposit bonuses give you the best bang for your buck.
 Free bets are usually at very low sums like $10 or $20, while with risk-free bets and deposit matches give you anything from $100 to $500 extra.
 For example at FanDuel NJ you’ll get up to $500 risk-free bet.
+However, BetAmerica Sportsbook offers you a $50 free bet, which you should definitely consider.

 The difference between the two is that in risk-free bets, you’ll get a refund if you whiff on your bet.
 For example if you bet on the New York Jets beating New England Patriots at +350 in MetLife Stadium, you’ll get refunded if the Jets lose.
 In free bets you’ll get a free bet that you can use on any

 Deposit bonuses in NJ come in the form of deposit matches.
 For example at Unibet online casino you’ll get your deposit matched up to $500.
 So if you deposit $500, you can bet with $1000.
 That’s a quality deposit deal.
+However, some casinos take matching even further.
+The new up-and-comer BetVigtory Sportsbook offers a 300% match up to $150.

 The online sportsbooks don’t just hand you the free bets deposit matches.
 You’ll need to meet the playthrough requirements, which already may be familiar to you if you’ve played daily fantasy sports.
 In the fantasysphere DraftKings and FanDuel have both deployed wagering requirements for a long time.